 In my last post, we discussed surefire strategies in developing the perfect resume, cover letter, and interview presentation.
 Now it’s time to delve deep into the actual job hunt.
 Looking for a new career these days can be exhausting.
 I remember hearing horror stories about needing to apply to 50 positions in order to hear back from 10…and most of those 10 are interview declinations!
 However, this process can be a lot less stressful with a bit of organization.
 In today’s post, we’ll go over those key strategies.
 And I promise, they’re simple.

 Identify your niche

-The most important factors in my own job search were the type of position and company.
-Of course, I wanted a job, but I wanted to best fit, a good potential long-term career move.
+The most important factors in my own job search was the type of position and company.
+Of course I wanted a job, but I wanted to best fit, a good potential long-term career move.
 With that in mind, I narrowed down my location, company types and position title keywords.

 Choose Your Search Engines

 Find just a handful of trustworthy job searching sites and create accounts with them, as well as signing up for email notifications.
 You will become inundated with tons of emails but these will do some of the heavy lifting for you.
 The key part is that you only use about 3-5 sites.
 I’ve found in my own research that many sites have the same listings and other not so reputable ones will spam your email with less desirable positions.
 I recommend using LinkedIn Premium (use the trial and then cancel), Glassdoor, and Indeed.
 There are also local listing sites.
 I used milwaukeejobs.com for my job search in Milwaukee, WI of course.

 Consistency is Key